SanjoSolutions/sims4-mod-project-template/README.md

 - Rename the folder `src/code/Author` to your author name.
 - It might be required to adjust the path to "sims4-mod-development-tools" in the file `.vscode/tasks.json`.

+## Installing Python

+- See [here](https://github.com/SanjoSolutions/sims4-modding-guide?tab=readme-ov-file#installing-python) for how to install an appropriate version of Python for Sims 4 mod development.
+- How to select the Python interpreter in Visual Studio Code: Open the command palette, then search for the command "Python: Select Interpreter".
+Choose the interpreter for Sims4.
+If it's not in the list, you can select "Enter interpreter path..." -> "Find..." and the select the "python.exe" which is usually the path "~/anaconda3/envs/Sims4/python.exe" (on Windows).

 ## License

 This template is released under a MIT-0 license (see LICENSE).